 A brief survey of United States Constitution and Government.
 The content will examine the pathway to the US Constitution and the development of the federal government.
 High School completion credit only.

 Prerequisite: Students must be enrolled in a Basic Skills class and have taken the CASAS pre-test

-HSC 031 Washington State Government and History This survey course will include Washington State government and history, meeting high school graduation requirements.
+HSC 031 Washington State Government and History

+This survey course will include Washington State government and history, meeting high school graduation requirements.
 High school completion credit only.
 Prerequisite: Students must be enrolled in a Basic Skills class and have taken the CASAS pre-test

-HSC 032 Contemporary World History
+HSC 032 Contemporary World Events

-This survey course provides a brief overview of world history after 1900 and the relationship to current events.
+This survey course provides a brief overview of current events and world geography.
 High School completion credit only.
 Prerequisite: Students must be enrolled in a Basic Skills class and have taken the CASAS pre-test